 - Remove snow: Use a roof Rake to safely remove snow from the roof, especially after heavy snowfall, to prevent ice dam formation.

-Attic rand and ice dams pose serious threats to the integrity and safety of your home.
+Attic rain and and ice dams pose serious threats to the integrity and safety of your home.
 By understanding their causes and effects, you can take proactive measures to prevent these issues and protect your home from costly damage.
 Invest in proper attic insulation, ventilation, and maintenance to ensure a dry and healthy living environment year-round.

 Does attic rain cause mold?